zixinyang9109/P2P/README.md

 * [LiverMatch](https://github.com/zixinyang9109/LiverMatch)
 * [Lepard](https://github.com/rabbityl/lepard)

-> ✅ You can use the Conda environment from [Lepard](https://github.com/rabbityl/lepard) to run all learning-based baselines.
+> You can use the Conda environment from [Lepard](https://github.com/rabbityl/lepard) to run all learning-based baselines.

-> ⚠️ Full instructions and scripts for baseline reproduction will be added soon.
+> Hope it may be useful in your projects.

 ---